Robert Hamill Inquiry: The inquiry's work

 The inquiry began its public hearings in January 2009 and completed them in December of the same year.
 The inquiry heard evidence from 174 witnesses, while a further 37 witness statements were read.
 In all, it collated more than 20,000 documents.
+The cost of the inquiry up to 2011 was £33 million.

 The inquiry panel is now writing up its report.
 On 29 January 2010, it delivered an interim report, containing one recommendation, to the Secretary of State for Northern Ireland.
 This report was published on 12 March 2010.
 The report recommended that the Director of Public Prosecutions for Northern Ireland should reconsider the decision whether or not to prosecute ex-policeman Robert Atkinson for conspiracy to pervert the course of justice.
 The Panel's reason for making this recommendation by way of an interim report was its recognition that, if there was to be a reconsideration of the question of prosecution, it was in the public interest that it should be treated as a matter of urgency.
 The Public Prosecution Service for Northern Ireland has since said it will review the decision.

+Robert Hamill Inquiry Report (2026)

+On 14 September 2026, the Robert Hamill Inquiry Report was finally published.
+The report had been completed in 2011, but its release to the public was delayed until legal proceedings regarding ex-RUC reserve officer Robert Cecil Atkinson had concluded.
+The inquiry ruled there was no collusion between the RUC officers and suspects in Hamill's death at the scene of the attack, however multiple failings in the follow-up investigation were highlighted, such as a tip-off to a suspect to destroy the clothing he was wearing on the night in question.